sysbio-curie/transmorph/docs/_build/html/_sources/install.rst.txt

 There are two options for installing transmorph before using it in your python project.
 Both of these options should also automatically install all dependencies.
-Transmorph necessitates at least python 3.6.
+Transmorph necessitates at least python 3.7.

     * :ref:`install_from_pypi`.
-You can install transmorph directly from the PyPi repository.  latest stable release (recommended), or directly from source for the latest release.
+You can install transmorph directly from PyPi repository the latest stable release (recommended).
     * :ref:`install_from_github`.
 You can clone the GitHub repository on your computer in order to benefit from the latest features.
-This may introduce instabilities.
+This may introduce instabilities, and is not recommended for new users.

 .. _install_from_pypi:

 Installing from PyPi
 ====================

-Installing from Pypi is a one-line instruction.
+Installing from PyPi is a one-liner.

     >>> pip install transmorph